macCesar/imgconvert-cli/readme.md

 6. **Convert All Images in a Directory to All Formats**

-   To convert all images in a directory to JPEG, PNG, and WebP formats:
+   To convert all images in a directory to JPEG, PNG, WebP, AVIF, TIFF, and GIF formats:

    ```bash
    imgconvert source_folder -f=all